Miller, F. (forthcoming, 2020) Producing Transdisciplinary Collaborations: Mindsets and Methods for Shared

 Miller, F. & Wallis, J. (2015).
 Social interaction and the role of empathy in information and knowledge management.
 In Hagen-McIntosh, J. (ed).
 Information and Data Literacy: The Role of the Library, Part V: Marginalized Populations’ Need for Information and Data Literacy.
 Apple Academic Press: New Jersey, USA.

 Peer-Reviewed Journal Articles

-Miller, F., Partridge, H. et al. Everyday life information experiences in Twitter: a grounded theory.
-Manuscript in preparation for Q2 information science journal.
+Miller, F., Partridge, H. & Davis, K. Everyday life information experiences in Twitter: a grounded theory.
+Manuscript in preparation.

 Miller, F., Partridge, H., Bruce, C., Yates, C., & Howlett, A. (2017).
 How academic librarians’ experience evidence based practice: A grounded theory model.
 Library and Information Science Research, vol. 39, no. 2, pp. 124-130, Boston, USA.

 Gillespie, A., Miller, F., Partridge, H., Bruce, C. & Howlett, A. (2017).
 What do Australian library and information professionals experience as evidence?
 Evidence Based Library and Information Practice, Alberta, Canada.

 Miller, F. (2017) When immersive journalism met open ethnography (Notes From the Field) Global Ethnographic, Organisation for Identity and Cultural Development.

 Miller, F., Partridge, H., Bruce, C. & Hemmings, B. (2016).
 Designing informal learning experiences for early career academics using a knowledge ecosystem model, Journal of Further and Higher Education, vol. 40, no. 5.
 London, United Kingdom.
 DOI:10.1080/0309877X.2016.1177165